 HOPE Together Executive Director; previously the National Director of Youth for Christ in Britain.

 Produced 'The Art of Connecting' a peer-to-peer evangelistic training course

-HOPE Together is thrilled to be working with Teach a Friend to Read to support prisoners learning to read.
-We love the vision to put the Teach a Friend to Read guide into the hands of every inmate to ensure that no-one leaves prison unable to read.
+HOPE Together is thrilled to be working with Teach a Friend to Read better to support prisoners learning to read.
+We love the vision to put the Teach a Friend to Read better guide into the hands of every inmate to ensure that no-one leaves prison unable to read.
 We are excited to be involved and hope to give a free copy of our book 40 Stories of Hope to everyone who completes the course.